robocomp/robocomp/classes/dsr/README.md

 ```c++
 std::optional<Node> get_node(const std::string& name);
 ```
 Returns a node if it exists in G. *name* is one of the properties of Node.
+&nbsp;

 ```c++
 std::optional<Node> get_node(int id);
 ```
-:  Returns a node if it exists in G. id is one of the main properties of Node
+Returns a node if it exists in G. id is one of the main properties of Node

 ```c++
 bool update_node(const Node& node);